 Q - It is a common misconception that Catholics are discouraged from reading the Bible.
-While this isn't the case today, is there anything in recent Catholic history that could have spawned this idea?
-I'm thinking about my grandmother's generation, people in their sixties and seventies now.
+Is there anything in recent Catholic history that could have spawned this idea?
+I'm thinking about my grandmother's generation, more than my own.

 A - Thanks for the question.
 You are certainly on the right track, but we have to go back much further to see the beginning of this idea.

-The first thing we need to do is shed ourselves of our on preconceptions.
+The first thing we need to do is shed ourselves of our preconceived ideas.
 We take for granted now that anyone can have a Bible if they want one.
-Yet not only has this not been the case through most of Christian history, but it isn't the case in many parts of the world (North Korea, Middle Easter countries, etc).
+Yet not only has this not been the case through most of Christian history, but it isn't the case in many parts of the world (North Korea, Middle Eastern countries, etc).
 Remember that a majority of people during Christian history couldn't read well, if at all.
 Most didn't have access until books, even after the printing press, because of large costs.

-With all of this background, we can see that throughout most of the 2,000 years of history of the Catholic Church, Bibles were not a common possession of common people.
-So, the way they learned about the Bible was through other means - Mass, fine art (think stained glass windows, murals, paintings, etc), stories, and oral tradition.
+With all of this background, we can see that throughout most of the 2,000 years of history of the Catholic Church, Bibles were not an everyday possession of most common people.
+So, the way they learned about the Bible was through other means - Mass, fine art (think stained glass windows, murals, paintings, music, etc), stories, and oral tradition.
 With this being said there are a number of "myths" surrounding the Catholic Church and the Bible:

 1 - The Catholic Church chained Bibles to keep the from the people.